 The Breville Compact Juice Fountain 700-Watt Juice Extractor

 Not all of the top rated juicers have to be flashy, large, high-tech machines, do they?
 The Breville compact juice fountain (read our review here) is a compact, yet hardworking juicer, with a very attractive price tag.

-When it comes to super convenient juicer, your looking for something that is easy to use, juices fast, and can be tucked away without any effort.
+When it comes to super convenient press juicer, you’re looking for something that is easy to use, juices fast, and can be tucked away without any effort.
 Most importantly, it needs to be an easy to clean juicer, so you can juice in a hurry.
-These are all features that you’ll find in this juicer, and maybe that’s why its been consistently rated as one of the top rated juicers in 2013 and 2014
+These are all features that you’ll find in this juicer, and maybe that’s why its been consistently rated as one of the top rated press juicers in 2013 and 2014

 It may not have some of the features you’d find in the dearer models, but when it comes to juicing convenience and value, this juicer is hard to surpass.

 The Breville JE98XL Juice Fountain Plus 850-Watt Juice Extractor